chavezheras/moving_pixel/content/Notes/Video understanding community.md

 Some interesting recent work on video understanding tasks and practitioners from computer science.

 [CMD Challenge](https://www.robots.ox.ac.uk/~vgg/data/condensed-movies/challenge.html)
 From the [VGG group at Oxford](https://www.robots.ox.ac.uk/~vgg/).
-It uses a version of the [condensed movie dataset](https://www.robots.ox.ac.uk/~vgg/data/condensed-movies/)challenge, based on the same Movieclip collection I describe in [[Creanalytics|Creanalytics]].
+It uses a version of the [condensed movie dataset](https://www.robots.ox.ac.uk/~vgg/data/condensed-movies/)challenge, based on the same Movieclip collection I describe in [[../Projects/Creanalytics|Creanalytics]].
 See [their repo](https://github.com/m-bain/CondensedMovies-chall) for challenge details, and the description below:

 >__Focus__: The focus of this challenge is on the long-range understanding of high-level narrative structure in movies.